jack-driscoll/jack-driscoll.github.io/index.md

 - becomes better
 - embraces death

 I work across embedded systems, RF tools, manufacturing maintenance, FreeBSD/Linux networks, storytelling, and welded steel.
 I love troubleshooting, challenges, trying to do more with less, beautiful efficiency, fixing equipment and creating bleeding edge solutions.
-As my home on the WWW, this site collects some of that work — built to load fast, work offline, and stay weird.
+As my home on the WWW, this site collects some of that work — built to load fast and stay weird.
 Think of this as `A 'Getting Started' Manual for Your Jack`.
 I also have `The Care and Operation of Your Jack`, which Lupa described as "The Most Neurodivergent Thing I've Ever Heard".

 [Jump to Blog ↓](#blog)